-The Regulator has, in the final year of the previous tariff methodology (2019/20), developed and consulted on key performance indicators that form part of the WEGO over the Tariff Methodology period.
-The approved results from 2017/18 formed the baseline for measurement in the first year of this Tariff Methodology (2018/19) and the process will continue on an annual basis with the "best recorded achievement" the baseline.
+The Regulator has, in the final year of the previous Tariff Methodology (2019/20), developed and consulted on key performance indicators that form part of the WEGO over the three year period.
+The approved results from 2017/18 formed the baseline for measurement in the first year of this Tariff Methodology (2018/19) and the process will continue on an annual basis with the "best recorded achievement" forming the baseline.